 We offer all of our students exceptional financial aid packages and at least one Teaching Fellowship during your course of study.

-All application materials, including submitted work, letters of recommendation, and a completed application form, must be received by February 15.
-(Please note we accept applications every two years: 2022, 2024, and so on.)
+All application materials, including submitted work, letters of recommendation, and a completed application form, must be received by January 15, 2024.
+(Please note: The application window is currently closed and will re-open in September of 2023.)

 Our graduate students receive exceptional financial aid, and teaching fellowships are awarded.
-All five accepted playwrights will enjoy a full tuition remission and at least $16,000/year living stipend for the first two years of study.
+Accepted playwrights will enjoy a full tuition remission and a living stipend for their three years of study.

-If you have questions about the application process, please call Boston Playwrights’ Theatre at 617-353-5104 (Program Director Kate Snodgrass), or call the Graduate School of Arts & Sciences Admissions Office at 617-353-2696.
+If you have questions about the application process, please email Program Director Nathan Alan Davis (davisn [at] bu.edu), or call the Graduate School of Arts & Sciences Admissions Office at 617-353-2696.